 In assessing the flight patterns of beetles for trends between sex and size, percent emergence weight (%EW) was calculated as an additional consideration.
 Percent emergence weight describes CRB mass at the time of measurement relative to its estimated mass upon emergence.
 This value can be estimated based upon a linear equation relating elytral measurements and emergence weight (Vander Meer and Mclean, 1975).
 This value is significant in data analysis because %EW reflects the present life stage of a beetle and how much stored energy it has available; CRB emerge at their heaviest weight and gradually lose weight over their lifespan.

--GIS (Diego)
+The GPS coordinates of the release sites at both experimental locations and of each CRB landing site were displayed as X,Y data on ArcMap Version 10.0.
+The CRB flight distance was calculated by using the Point Distance tool on ArcMap Version 10.0.

 -stats (Matt)